x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-mailbox-databases-in-exchange-2013-exchange-2013-help.md

 ## How do you know if this process has worked?

-To verify that you have successfully removed the mailbox database, do the following:
+To verify that you have successfully removed the mailbox database, implement the following tasks:

 - From the EAC, select **Servers** \> **Databases**.